sdbx/Utils/nsy/SPECIFICATION.md

 ## Delimiters

-A conforming implementation must support the following delimiters: `U+FF01`, `U+FF1F`, `U+00A1`, `U+00BF`.
+A conforming implementation must support the following delimiters: `U+FF01`, `U+FF1F`, `U+00A1`, and `U+00BF`.
 It is within each implementation's discretion to provide other delimiters and such delimiters must have different `MARK_KIND` values against the above standard delimiters.

 It would be worth noticing that `U+FF01` and `U+FF1F` is fullwidth characters and thus different with the usual `!` and `?` characters, which are halfwidth characters.
-There are two reasons why such fullwidth characters have been chosen: The first reason is for readability.
-Without them, the result string would be quite hard to read.
-Second, with them, it wouldn't be sufficient for the result string to be noisier, which is highly opposite to what this program attempts to pursue.
+There are two reasons why such fullwidth characters have been chosen.
+The first reason is, well, perhaps I would like to use them.
+The second reason is for readability.
+Without the fullwidth, the result string would be so dense that it'd be quite hard to read it.
+Even if we put a space character to the both sides of the halfwidth, this time the result string would look so sparse.
+In other words, with the halfwidth, it wouldn't be sufficient for the result string to be noisier, which is highly opposite to what this program attempts to pursue.

-However, `U+00A1` and `U+00BF` are halfwidth characters and therefore would be going to harm the readability as is.
+`U+00A1` and `U+00BF` are, however, halfwidth characters and as far as I know there are no fullwidth versions of them.
+Therefore, they would be going to harm the readability as is.
 Considering this issue, a conforming implementation must place a space character in front and behind of these characters.

+As for the emoji versions of exclamation/question marks, what makes me worry is compatibility.
+However, since I do not have a command of character sets and encodings, this concern may be irrelevant.

 Meanwhile, as to non-standard delimiters, it's freely up to implementations how they are to print such characters.